 KiloHearts released its transient processor in 2017, and it’s still one of the best out today.
 Like other transient designers, there’s an attack and sustain, but Kilohearts offers a few other features that make their transient shaper a real gem (Pump, Speed, and Clip).
 The animated wave window is useful as well.

 Pump: This feature allows you to control the attenuation after the transient (think of the decay)

 Speed: This controls the Attack and Pump sections.
 Faster = more snap, and slower = more roundness.

 Clip: This function clips the signal smoothly while never exceeding 0dB

 Sidechain: Transients are governed by secondary input, and the effect is applied to the main input

 DS-10 Drum Shaper (XLN Audio)

-What stands out the most about this transient designer is how the attack works.
-When you push the attack all the way up you get a nice punchy sound without distortion or artifacts.
-Its sustain is smooth and gentle and it offers 3 different modes (or algorithms) to choose from.
+What immediately caught my attention with this transient designer is how the attack works.
+When you push the attack all the way up, you get a nice punchy sound without distortion or artifacts.
+Its sustain is smooth and gentle, offering 3 different modes (or algorithms) to choose from.

 Diablo Lite Drum Enhancer (Cymatics)

-More transient shaping plugins will be added soon.
+More transient shaping plugins coming soon.